Animal Ambassadors

 Yuma Myotis Bat

 Tracy the Yuma myotis bat came into care in 2017 when two wildlife biologists observed her struggling to stay airborne.
-Upon examination, it was clear that her finger bones and arm bones were severely deformed and stunted — she had metabolic bone disease.
-Despite getting extra dietary calcium in care, the bone damage was already done and she would never fully develop the ability to fly.
+Upon examination, it was clear that her finger and arm bones were severely deformed and stunted due to metabolic bone disease.
+Despite getting extra dietary calcium in care, it was too late to reverse the damage to her bones, and she would never fully develop the ability to fly.
 In the wild, this shy species hunts almost exclusively around fresh water sources, feeding on emerging aquatic insects such as mosquitoes.
 They are one of the first bat species to awaken after sundown, so if you are ever near a water source at dusk, such as one of our coastal lagoons, and you see tiny bats hunting low above the water, you are probably watching Yuma myotis snagging their breakfast.

 Torrey